Improved precision and accuracy of electron energy-loss spectroscopy quantification via fine structure fitting with constrained optimization: Results

 \subsection{Fine structure of \ce{Si} and \ce{SiO2}}

-In this section it is demonstrated how \constrained \ retrieves the fine structures associated with the \ce{Si} K-edge in a \ce{Si}-\ce{SiO2} sample, and that the result is a differentiator between the respective compounds.
+In this section it is demonstrated how \constrained \ retrieves the fine structures associated with the \ce{Si} K-edge in a \ce{Si}-\ce{SiO2} sample, and that the result is a differentiator between the respective compounds and could hence be used to generate phase maps, for example with the aid of clustering algorithms like $k$-means clustering \cite{lloyd1982ieee}.
 Note that since the low-loss spectrum is included in the model, the fine structure estimate is corrected for thickness effects and multiple scattering.

 The acceleration voltage was $300$~kV, convergence and collection semi-angles were $20$~and~$40$~mrad, respectively, and the energy axis ranged from $1200$~to~$2400$~eV with a dispersion of $0.42$~eV.
 In Fig.~\ref{fig:finesi}.a) the \ce{Si} elemental map is shown and the regions used for further processing are indicated.
 Due to the sample's uniform thickness, the \ce{SiO2} part has lowest intensity.
 This property serves as ground-truth knowledge to distinguish between the two components and assures us that the stark difference in fine structure corresponds to a different electronic environment for \ce{Si}.
 Fig.~\ref{fig:finesi}.b) displays the averaged, normalized and background-subtracted spectra, and Fig.~\ref{fig:finesi}.c) the averaged additive fine structures.
 Finally, Fig.~\ref{fig:finesi}.d) presents the fitted model which consists of the atomic cross section and the fitted fine structure.